besyonok007/waves-documentation/en/waves-client/transfers-and-gateways/waves-enterprise-transfers.md

 ![](/_assets/vostok_transfers_04.png)

-## How to transfer Vostok to another Waves account
+## How to transfer Waves Enterprise to another Waves account

-You can send Vostok directly to another Waves account.
+You can send Waves Enterprise directly to another Waves account.
 Just use the recipient **Waves** address, click on the **Send** and fill-in the sending form.

 ![](/_assets/vostok_transfers_01.png)